devSayed-spec/gayanara-ecommerce-analysis/README.md

 ## Analysis Process

-1. Imported five raw datasets into MySQL.
+1. Imported five raw datasets into MySQL: `customers`, `orders`, `order_items`, `products`, and `reviews`.
 2. Fixed date data types using `ALTER TABLE`.
-3. Excluded cancelled and returned orders before calculating sales and revenue.
+3. Excluded cancelled and returned orders before calculating revenue and units sold.
-4. Combined `orders`, `order_items`, and `products` to identify the Top 10 best-selling products.
+4. Joined `orders`, `order_items`, and `products` to rank the Top 10 best-selling products.
-5. Calculated revenue by brand and compared it with total unit sales.
+5. Calculated revenue by brand and compared it with total units sold.
-6. Used `LEFT JOIN` to identify dead stock, including products with stock but zero recorded sales.
+6. Used subqueries and `LEFT JOIN` to identify dead stock.
-7. Used `INNER JOIN` to identify popular products with historical sales but zero current stock.
+7. Used `INNER JOIN` to identify products with sales history but zero current stock.
-8. Used pre-aggregation in subqueries to ensure only valid orders were included in revenue calculations.
+8. Validated the query results and corrected the revenue calculation and order-status filtering logic.

 ## Key Findings

-### Top 10 Products Are Concentrated in Two Brands
+### Top 10 Products Are Dominated by Two Brands

-Riang Apparel contributed 4 out of 10 products in the Top 10 best-selling list, while Tropika Style contributed 3 products.
+Riang Apparel contributed 4 out of 10 products in the Top 10 list, while Tropika Style contributed 3 products.

-Together, these two brands represented 70% of the Top 10 products.
-This shows that demand is concentrated rather than evenly distributed across brands.
+Together, the two brands accounted for 70% of the Top 10 best-selling products.
+Demand is not evenly distributed across brands.
+Casual fashion items such as dresses, shirts, and pants dominate the list.

-### Revenue and Unit Sales Tell Different Stories
+### Riang Apparel and NusaBrand Show Different Sales Patterns

 Riang Apparel generated the highest revenue at **Rp67.939.000**, followed closely by NusaBrand at **Rp67.409.000**.

-However, NusaBrand did not appear in the Top 10 best-selling products.
-This indicates that NusaBrand generated high revenue with fewer units sold, likely because of a higher average selling price compared with volume-driven brands such as Riang Apparel.
+However, NusaBrand did not appear in the Top 10 based on units sold.
+This suggests that NusaBrand generated high revenue with fewer units, likely because its products have a higher average selling price than Riang Apparel, which is stronger in sales volume.

-### One Product Is Classified as Dead Stock
+### Leather Belt Is Dead Stock

 Leather Belt from Kanvas Lokal had:

 - **120 units in stock**
 - **Zero recorded sales**

-This product is a strong candidate for discount, bundling, or promotion rather than restocking.
+The product should not be prioritized for restocking.
+A discount, bundle, or promotion would be a more reasonable next step to move the existing inventory.

-### Eleven Products Indicate Potential Lost Sales
+### Eleven Products Show Potential Lost Sales

-Eleven products had strong historical sales but currently had zero stock.
+I found 11 products with sales history but zero current stock.

-Dress Mini Casual from Riang Apparel had the highest sales volume among the out-of-stock products.
-This indicates potential lost sales and supports prioritizing the product for restocking.
+Among the out-of-stock products, Dress Mini Casual from Riang Apparel had the strongest sales history.
+It should be prioritized for restocking because customers may not be able to purchase a product that has already shown demand.

+## What I Learned

+- Cancelled and returned orders need to be excluded before calculating revenue or units sold.
+- Pre-aggregation in a subquery helps make sure that revenue calculations only include valid orders.
+- `subtotal_idr` is more suitable than `unit_price_idr` for calculating revenue because it already reflects the quantity purchased.
+- Revenue and unit sales do not always move together.
+A brand can generate high revenue even with lower unit sales.
+- Dead stock and out-of-stock products need different actions.
+Dead stock should be cleared through discounts or bundles, while products with potential lost sales should be prioritized for restocking.
+- Business conclusions need to be checked against the data.
+A conclusion that sounds reasonable is not always supported by the query results.

+## Mistakes I Found and Fixed

+### Using the Wrong Column for Brand Revenue

+In the first version of the brand revenue query, I used `unit_price_idr`.

+This caused total revenue to be lower than it should have been because the number of units purchased was not included.
+I corrected the calculation by using `subtotal_idr`.

+### Filtering Order Status in the Wrong Place

+I initially placed the order-status filter in the `WHERE` clause.

+This caused products with no sales to disappear from the `LEFT JOIN` result, even though those products were important for dead stock analysis.
+I fixed this by filtering invalid orders in a subquery before the join.

+### Date Import Failed

+When importing the CSV files, I changed several columns directly to `DATETIME` without checking the original date format.

+Three tables failed to import.
+I fixed this by importing the date columns as text first, then converting them with `ALTER TABLE`.

+### My First Conclusion Was Incorrect

+An early draft suggested that demand was fairly evenly distributed across brands.

+After checking the results again, Riang Apparel and Tropika Style were found to account for 70% of the Top 10 best-selling products.
+I revised the conclusion to reflect that demand is actually concentrated.

+## What I Would Do Differently Next Time

+- Analyze sales trends over time using `order_date`, instead of relying only on total aggregate values.
+- Use the `customers` and `reviews` tables to explore customer segments and customer satisfaction.
+- Check date formats before changing column types during data import.
+- Review every written conclusion against the actual query results before writing the final summary.

 ## Recommendations

-1. Prioritize restocking products in the potential lost-sales list, especially Dress Mini Casual from Riang Apparel.
+### Prioritize Restocking Products with Potential Lost Sales

+Restocking budget should first be allocated to products with strong sales history but zero current stock.

+Dress Mini Casual from Riang Apparel is a priority because it has strong historical sales and is currently unavailable.

+### Do Not Restock Leather Belt Before Clearing Existing Stock

-2. Do not restock Leather Belt from Kanvas Lokal before reducing the existing inventory.
+Leather Belt from Kanvas Lokal still has 120 units in stock and no recorded sales.

-3. Use discounts, bundles, or promotions to move dead stock.
+Instead of buying more inventory, the business should try discounts, bundles, or promotions to move the existing stock.

+### Use Different Approaches for Riang Apparel and NusaBrand

-4. Prioritize product availability for Riang Apparel because of its strong demand in both the Top 10 list and potential lost-sales analysis.
+Riang Apparel is strong in sales volume and appears in both the Top 10 list and the potential lost-sales list.
-5. Review NusaBrand's pricing and product strategy because it generates high revenue despite lower unit volume.

-## Important Data Validation

-### Revenue Aggregation Error

-The first brand revenue query used `unit_price_idr` instead of `subtotal_idr`.

-This underestimated total revenue because the calculation did not account for the number of units purchased.
-The query was corrected by using the transaction subtotal field.

-### LEFT JOIN Filtering Issue

-A filter for order status was initially placed in the `WHERE` clause.

-This broke the `LEFT JOIN` logic and excluded products with zero sales from the dead stock analysis.
-The issue was corrected by filtering invalid order statuses before the join through a subquery.

-### Date Conversion Issue

-Initial date conversion during CSV import failed because the original date format was incompatible with `DATETIME`.

-The issue was resolved by importing date columns as text first and converting them using `ALTER TABLE`.

-### Narrative Validation

-An early draft concluded that demand was evenly distributed across brands.

-After validating the results, Riang Apparel and Tropika Style were found to account for 70% of the Top 10 best-selling products.
-The conclusion was revised to reflect demand concentration.

-## Future Improvements

-- Analyze monthly sales trends using `order_date`.
-- Calculate repeat purchase behavior and average order value.
-- Use `customers` and `reviews` tables for customer segmentation and satisfaction analysis.
-- Add product-level profitability analysis if cost data becomes available.
+NusaBrand generates high revenue despite not appearing in the Top 10 by unit sales.
+Riang Apparel should be kept in stock, while NusaBrand can be reviewed further from a pricing and product-positioning perspective.

 ## SQL Files

 - `Gayanara_top_10_produk_terlaris.sql`
-  Identifies the Top 10 best-selling products based on total units sold.
+  Identifies the Top 10 products based on total units sold.

 - `Gayanara_Brand_dengan_Revenue_Terbesar.sql`
   Calculates and ranks total revenue by brand.

 - `Gayanara_Lost_Sales.sql`
-  Identifies high-demand products with zero current stock, indicating potential lost sales.
+  Identifies products with sales history but zero current stock, indicating potential lost sales.

 - `Gayanara_Dead_Stock.sql`
   Identifies products with available inventory but zero recorded sales.

 ## Full Case Study

-For detailed business context, SQL query explanations, data validation notes, and learning reflections, read the complete case study on Notion:
+For the complete business context, detailed SQL explanations, and learning notes, read the full case study on Notion:

 [Read the full Gayanara Sales and Inventory Analysis case study](https://bit.ly/4fgJ6Zv)